-SOC 101 Introduction to Sociology.
+SOC 101 Introduction to Sociology, 3 or Introduction to the basic concepts, theories and methods of sociology, emphasizing the significance of the self and culture, social process and organization and forces of social stability and change, SS/SO (ANT 200) (SOC 130) (SOC 134).

+SOC 120 Marriage and Family.
 3 cr.
-Introduction to the basic concepts, meerics, and mathods of sociology, emphasizing the significance of the self and culture, social process and organization, and forces of social stability and change.
-SS/SO (ANT.
-200).

-SOC 120 Marriage and Family.
-3 or.
-Social science contributions to understanding processes of creating, maintaining, and dissolving intimate relationships.
+Social science contributions to understanding processes of creating, maintaining and dissolving intimate relationships.
 SS.

+SOC 125 American Society In the Contemporary World.
+3 or Explores contemporary U.S. society in an international and comparative context.
+Focuses on social structure and institutions, cultural values, the forces of change and the web of relations among countries, SS/CC.

+SCC 130 Contemporary Social Problems, 3 cr.
+Sociological analysis of selected issues and problems in socicty, with focus on personal and social causes, dimetisions, consequences and solutions.
+SS/SO (101) (131).

+SQC 131 Crime and Criminal Justice, 3 or Introduction to the day-to-day functioning of the oriminal Justice system in the United States, the palice, lawyers, courts and correctional personnel.
+Explores the nature of crime and reviews ideas about definitions, causes and solutions.
+(85/ 5Q (130)).

-SOC 125 American Society in the Contemporary World.
+SOC 134 American Minority Groups.
 3 cr.
-Explores contemporary U.S. society in an international and comparative context.
-Fucuses or social structure and institutions, cultural values, the forces of change, and the web of relations among countries.
-SS/CC:

-SOC 130 Contemporary Social Problems.
+The experience of American racial, religious, ethnic and nationality groups and the nature of intergroup relations in the United States.
+SS/HP/CC/ES/SQ (101).

+SOC 138 Sociological Perspectives on Gender Roles.
 3 cr.
-Sociological analysis of selected issues and problems in society, with focus on personal and social causes, dimensions, consequences, and solutions.
-SS.

-SOC 131 Crime and Criminal Justice, 3 cr.
-Introduction to the day-to-day functioning of the criminal justice system in the United States, the police, lawyers, courts, and correctional personnel.
-Explores the nature of crime and reviews ideas about definitions, causes, and solutions.
-SS

-SOC 134 American Minority Groups, 3 or.
-The experience of American racial, religious, ethnic, and nationality groups, and the nature of intergroup relations in the United States.
-SS/HP/CC/ES.

-SQC 138 Sociological Perspectives on Gender Roles.
-3 or.
 (Same as WOM 138.)
-A sociological examination of toles assigned to women and men in society, including the experiences of marriage, parenthood, employment, and occupational attainment.
-Pays paracular attention to gender role socialization and its cultural reinforcement, to patterns of gender relations, and to ongoing changes.
+A sociological examination of roles assigned to women and men in society, including the experiences of marriage, parenthood, employment and occupational attainment.
+Pays particular attention to gender role socialization and its cultural reinforcement, to patterns of gender relations and to ongoing changes.
 SS/HP/CC.

-SQC 160 Sociology of Human Sexuality.
-3 or, Social psychological, and sociological aspects of sexual relationarips and behavior, including the social psychology of physiological and emotional arousal, interpersonal affraction, and societal regulation on intimate relationships.
+SOC 160 Sociology of Human Sexuality.
+3 cr.
+Social, psychological and sociological aspects of sexual relationships and behavior, including the social psychology of physiological and emotional arousal, interpersonal attraction and societal regulation on intimate relationships.
 Concepts and findings in these areas are related to empirical data on sexual behavior, particularly in American society.
-95.
+SS.

-SOC 170 Introduction to World Population, 3 cr.
+SOC 170 Introduction to World Population.
+3 cr.
 Determinants and consequences of population size and growth.
 Changing levels of birth rates and death rates and their future social and economic implications.
-Fertility regulations and population policies in countries at various stages of development, SS/HP/CC
+Fertility regulations and population policies in countries at various stages of development.
+SS/HP/CC.